noripyt/django-cachalot/README.rst

 Cachalot officially supports Python 3.6-3.9 and Django 2.2 and 3.0-3.2 with the databases PostgreSQL, SQLite, and MySQL.

-No upper limit is imposed by cachalot.
-However, if you use a Django version that is not officially supported, you may end up battling mounting errors/exceptions and cache misses.
-Please stay within compatibility.
+Note: an upper limit on Django version is set for your safety.
+Please do not ignore it.

 Usage
 -----